Time-optimal synchronisation to self-sustained oscillations under bounded control: Numerical analysis

 The above is the signature of the emergence of more complex optimal protocols, with a larger number of bangs, as $K$ is decreased.
 Indeed, the curves \(x_{cn}(K)\) are fundamental to understand the complex structure of the optimal control as $K$ is lowered.
 Figure~\ref{fig:x0_vs_K_all} shows a phase diagram for the number of bangs in the optimal control for initial points on the $x_1$-axis, in which the curves $x_{cn}(K)$ delimit the different regions for $x_{10}>x_{\LC}^{\max}$.

 Summarising, for $K_{c,n+1}<K<K_{cn}$, the critical trajectory BL$+$ intersects the $x_1$ axis at $n$ points and the maximum number of bangs for initial points lying on the $x_1$-axis is $n+2$~\footnote{We are defining $K_{c0}=\infty$ to employ this equation for $n=0$, which is consistent with defining $x_{c0}(K)=x_{\LC}^{\max}$.}.
 Interestingly, $n+2$ is the maximum number of bangs required to optimally connect any initial phase space point to the limit cycle.
 The right panel of Fig.~\ref{fig:outside_k2andk0.2} illustrates the specific case $K=0.2$, such that $K_{c3}<K<K_{c2}$, which entails that the maximum number of bangs is four.
 It is clearly observed that the critical trajectories BL$+$ and BR$-$ intersect the $x_1$-axis at two points: $x_{c1}$ and $-x_{c2}$ for the former, and the symmetric $-x_{c1}$ and $x_{c2}$ for the latter.
 These points separate different intervals in the $x_1$-axis.
 For the $x_1$-axis points closest to the limit cycle, $x_{\LC}^{\max} < x_1 < x_{c1}$, two bangs are still enough, as for larger values of $K$.
 For $x_1=x_{c1}$, the optimal control corresponds to the BL$+$ trajectory and thus have only one bang.
 For $x_{c1}<x<x_{c2}$, three bangs are necessary.
 For $x_1=x_{c2}$, the optimal control corresponds to the BR$-$ trajectory and thus have two bangs: one bang corresponds to the arc between the final point and $(-x_{1c},0)$, and the other to the arc between $(-x_{1c},0)$ and $(x_{2c},0)$.
 Finally, for the points furthest from the limit cycle, $x_1>x_{2c}$, four bangs are needed.
-Indeed, four is the maximum number of bangs from any phase space point.